-- Statistics of quality control research
+3) Statistics of quality control research in LIMS software

-- Electronic Laboratory Notebook
+4) Electronic Laboratory Notebook (ELN)

-5 important steps for your LIMS implementation project plan
+5 important steps to build LIMS software

-- Analyze your business needs
+1) Analyze your business needs for LIMS software

 However, there are some drawbacks with these off-the-shelf products.
 Since they are designed for a wide audience, they contain a lot of unnecessary functions that you may not use at all, but still have to pay for.
 And for the features that are missing, you will face additional costs to upgrade.

-With custom development from scratch, it’s possible to tailor the system to your specific requirements and without overpaying for unnecessary functionality.
+With custom LIMS development from scratch, it’s possible to tailor the system to your specific requirements and without overpaying for unnecessary functionality.
 If implemented properly, this certainly pays off in the long-term.

-- Find a trusted software/LIMS development vendor
+3) Find a trusted LIMS software development vendor